JonasDoe/strangeland/README.md

   here can shoved into the translation file.
 If it's not set, no lines will be validated against a template.
 Suffixes from english lines in the translation file will still be added to translated lines where missing, and different suffixes between both lines will be reported.
 - `--encoding` specifies the encoding of the input files and of the output file.
-Optional, defaults to `utf-8`, but `cp1252` is possible, too.
+Optional - when left empty, auto-detection will be triggered.
+If you're facing issues with that, set the encoding manually with this argument, e.g. to `utf-8` or `cp1252`.
+Make sure all files have the same encoding in that case.
 - `--output` specifies where the merged/fixed file shall be stored.
 Optional, defaults to `merged.trs`.
 Overrides any existing file

 File paths are allowed.
 Note that in case the file locations contain any spaces, they must be put in quotes.
 So a file input might look like e.g. `"strangeland/german - version 1"`.

-Python 3.7 or higher must be available.
+Python 3 or higher must be available.
 In case you've already installed it, open the Windows Command Prompt and insert the line above.
 In case you've just downloaded it somewhere and Windows doesn't know what `python` means, you must run it with something like